cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

 ### Using S3 Bucket Policies

-give CloudFront OAI access to files in S3 bucket by <font color=red> creating or updating the bucket policy </font>
+give CloudFront OAI access to files in S3 bucket by <font color=OrangeRed> creating or updating the bucket policy </font>
 1. Using the S3 bucket’s **Permissions** tab in the [S3 console](https://console.aws.amazon.com/s3/home).
 2. Using [PutBucketPolicy](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketPolicy.html) in the S3 API.
 3. Using the [CloudFront console](https://console.aws.amazon.com/cloudfront/home).